oracle-devrel/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/Deploy-Autonomous-Database-and-the-MovieStream-data-sets-for-Oracle-LiveLabs/README.md

 #### **Getting the Region**

-Even though, you may know your region name, you will need its identifier for the variables.tf file (for example, US East Ashburn has us-ashburn-1 as its identifier).
+Even though, you may know your region name, you will needs its identifier for the variables.tf file (for example, US East Ashburn has us-ashburn-1 as its identifier).
 In order to obtain your region identifier, you will need to Navigate in the OCI Console to Administration -> Region Management
 Select the region you are interested in, and save the region identifier.